thoreinstein/serverless-offline-ssm/README.md

 `stages` property of the plugin configuration.
 If this condition has not been met the plugin has no effect.

+The `stages` property of the plugin configuration can be overridden with a cli parameter `--ssmOfflineStages` which takes a comma separated list of stages.

 ### .env

 Your `.env` file needs to contain only variable names without the `ssm:` prefix and `~(true|false|split)` sulfix.